8 July 2019

 - Hong Kong’s electronics industry is the largest merchandise export earner of the territory, accounting for 68.3% of Hong Kong’s total exports in 2018.
 A substantial portion of such exports, largely re-export business, are regarded as high-tech products, especially those related to telecommunications equipment, semiconductors and computer items.

-- According to the latest available statistics, Hong Kong was the world’s largest exporter of electronic integrated circuits; the second largest exporter of computer parts/accessories and video recording apparatus; and the world’s third largest exporter of telephones/mobile phones and sound recording apparatus in value terms in 2016.
+- According to the latest available statistics, Hong Kong was the world’s largest exporter of electronic integrated circuits; the second largest exporter of computer parts/accessories and video recording apparatus; and the world’s third largest exporter of telephones/mobile phones in value terms in 2017.

 - Hong Kong’s electronics exports rose by 10.7% in 2018.
 The major export markets were the Chinese mainland, the EU, the ASEAN, and the US.
 Exports to the Chinese mainland grew by 9.8% on the back of steady input demand of mainland’s outward processing production.

 Hong Kong’s electronics industry is the largest merchandise export earner of the territory, accounting for 68.3% of Hong Kong’s total exports in 2018.
 A substantial portion of such exports are regarded as high-tech products, especially those related to telecommunications equipment, semiconductors and computer items.
 The Chinese mainland is both the major source and the major destination of Hong Kong’s trading in such electronic products.

-According to the latest available statistics Hong Kong was the world’s largest exporter of electronic integrated circuits; the second largest exporter of computer parts/accessories and video recording apparatus; and the world’s third largest exporter of telephones/mobile phones and sound recording apparatus in value terms in 2016.
+According to the latest available statistics Hong Kong was the world’s largest exporter of electronic integrated circuits; the second largest exporter of computer parts/accessories and video recording apparatus; and the world’s third largest exporter of telephones/mobile phones in value terms in 2017.
 This is thanks to the huge re-export business handled through the territory, as Hong Kong is among the major trading hubs in the globe.

 Parts and components constitute about three quarters of Hong Kong’s electronics exports, of which the majority are re-exported to the Chinese mainland for outward processing production.
 Finished goods constitute about one quarter of the exports, of which the majority are consumer electronics for domestic use, including a wide range of audio-visual equipment, computer products and telecommunications equipment.